RedisAI/VectorSimilarity/tests/benchmark/README.md

 2. The name as given in definition and registration
 3. arguments names and values
 *NOTE:* the fixture type (fp32_index_t, for example) is part of the name, so tests that use a different fixture **or** the same fixture of a different type, **can** share the same name.

-# CMake remarks
-Each test binary includes only one file .cpp from benchmark/run_files because
-1. We don't want to override BM_VecSimGeneral static data members
-2. Memory (RAM) limitations.

 ## benchmarks.sh
 In this file, we define the names of the benchmarks binary files, **without** the `bm_` prefix.
 The names are used in: